-- Period 1: When the customer exits the vehicle at their destination, liability returns to Period 1 coverage.
+- Return to Period 1: When the customer exits the vehicle at their destination, liability returns to Period 1 coverage.

-That explanation may seem straightforward, but the fact is that rideshare accidents often involve complicated scenarios and insurance situations.
+That explanation may seem straightforward, but the fact is that rideshare accident liability often involves complicated scenarios and insurance situations.
 For example, an issue would arise if the rideshare driver hit or was hit by an uninsured driver.

-If you were involved in a rideshare accident, your best course of action is to hire a rideshare accident lawyer in Chicago.
+If you were involved in a rideshare accident, your best course of action is to hire a rideshare accident lawyer in St. Louis.
 An attorney will work to get you the maximum amount of compensation for your injuries and negotiate with the rideshare company’s lawyers to ensure they don’t swindle you out of what you deserve.

 You may know who was at fault in the rideshare accident that caused your injuries, but without proof, you have no case.
-When you hire a Chicago rideshare collision lawyer, they will collect evidence and witness testimony to establish the following:
+When you hire a St. Louis rideshare accident lawyer, they will collect evidence and witness testimony to establish the following:

-- The other person owed a duty of care (following the rules of the road, obeying all traffic laws, etc.).
+- The other person owed you a duty of care (following the rules of the road, obeying all traffic laws, etc.).

-- They breached that duty (they didn’t follow traffic laws, were intoxicated while driving, etc.).
+- They then breached that duty (they didn’t follow traffic laws, were intoxicated while driving, etc.).